pattisahusiwa/pattisahusiwa/README.md

 #### Repositories
-This account is used to store my repositories or repositories that I'll working on them only.
+This account is used to store my repositories and repositories that I'll working on them only.

 - My other contributions can be found in [@pts-contrib](https://github.com/pts-contrib),
 - Forked repositories are stored in [@pts-fork](https://github.com/pts-fork), while